charlesfranciscodev/music-collection/README.md

-# Music Collection Web App
+# Music Collection REST API

 This project can be used for technical interview preparation.